hspirdal/opuschallenge2018/README.md

-# Opus Challenge 2018
+# Opus June Challenge 2018
-*Challenge start date:* 1st of June, 2018.
+*Challenge start date: 1st of June, 2018.
+*Challenge end date: 1st of July, 2018.

 ## How to win:
-Longest streak of 'daily contributions' among all participants
+Longest streak of 'daily contributions' among all participants, **or** remain 'active' for the duration of the challenge.
+(Winner, or winners)

 See https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/ for more information.